History and culture of Lake Garda

 The history and culture of many places to visit on Lake Garda are also linked to the twentieth century.

-In the Trentino part of the lake, at the foot of mountains dotted with fortifications and trenches, several museums and historical sites are part of the Trentino Grande Guerra network.
-The museums collect materials and images in memory of these events that have profoundly marked the territory, the population and the landscape.
+In the northern part of Lake Garda, at the foot of the mountains, there are numerous fortifications and trenches.
+The various museums and historical sites in this area are part of the Trentino Great War Network.
+In these museums, we can find objects and images commemorating this period, which has profoundly marked the territory, the population, and the landscape.